River Parrett: Background

 Trade on the river upstream of Bridgwater had developed during the 18th century, with 20 LT barges operating between Bridgwater and Langport, while smaller barges carrying 6 to 7 long ton operated on the upper reaches between Langport and Thorney, and along the River Yeo to Long Load Bridge and Ilchester.
-The channel below the junction with the River Tone had been improved as a result of Acts of Parliament passed in 1699 and 1707, "for making and keeping the River Tone navigable from Bridgewater to Taunton", and a third act with a similar purpose was passed in 1804.
+The channel below the junction with the River Tone had been improved as a result of the River Tone Navigation Act 1698 (10 Will.
+3. c.
+8), passed in 1699, and the River Tone Improvement Act 1707 (6 Ann. c.
+70), "for making and keeping the River Tone navigable from Bridgewater to Taunton", and a third act with a similar purpose was passed, the River Tone Navigation Act 1804 (44 Geo.
+3. c. lxxxiii).
 Traffic on the higher reaches was hindered by shoals in the river and by the Great Bow Bridge at Langport, which consisted on nine small arches, none of them big enough for navigation.
 All cargoes heading upstream had to be off-loaded from the bigger barges, carried to the other side of the bridge, and reloaded into the smaller barges.
 Traffic above Langport was sporadic, as the water levels were often inadequate, forcing boats to wait several days for the right conditions before proceeding.

 The abortive Ivelchester and Langport Navigation scheme had sought to avoid the Great Bow Bridge by making the Portlake Rhine navigable, rebuilding Little Bow Bridge in the centre of Langport, and making a new cut to Bicknell's Bridge.
 Seven locks, each with a small rise, were planned, but the scheme foundered in 1797 due to financial difficulties.
 After the cessation of hostilities with France at the beginning of the 19th century, there was renewed interest in canal building in Somerset; the Bridgwater and Taunton Canal was authorised in 1824, the Glastonbury Canal in 1827, and the Chard Canal in 1834.

 When the Bridgwater and Taunton Canal was opened in 1827, it joined the Parrett by a lock at Huntworth, where a basin was constructed, but in 1841 the canal was extended to the new floating harbour in Bridgwater, and the Huntworth link was filled in.
 The canal and river were not re-connected at this point when the canal was restored, because the tidal Parrett, at Huntworth, is a salt water river laden with silt whereas the canal contains fresh water.
 Not only is there a risk of silt entering the canal, but the salt water cannot be allowed to contaminate the fresh, as the canal is still used for the transport of drinking water for Bridgwater's population.